-Indian River Medical Center Pharmacy Residency Program (PGY-1) is an American Society of Health System Pharmacists (ASHP) accredited, 12 month, post-graduate program.
+The Cleveland Clinic Indian River Hospital Pharmacy Residency Program (PGY-1) is an American Society of Health System Pharmacists (ASHP) accredited, 12-month, post-graduate program.
 The residents will train in various aspects of pharmacy practice including Internal Medicine, Critical Care, Ambulatory Care, Infectious Disease, as well as various electives.

 In accordance with ASHP, the program will provide the structure for learning by following the Residency Learning System (RLS) but the program will enable flexibility to meet the resident’s practice interest and career goals.